src-d/blog/content/post/difftree.md

 Here is how I recommend to implement such an iterator:

--   The path to the current node should be represented by the stack of frames, the root frame being at the bottom and the frame with the current node being at the top.
+-   The path to the current node should be represented by a stack of *frames*, the root frame being at the bottom and the frame with the current node being at the top.